khaledh/khaledh.github.io/docs/osdev/25-interrupt-controller.md

 ```

 The bits we are interested in are the APIC software enable/disable bit (bit 8) and the
 spurious interrupt vector (bits 7-0).
-The vector is set to `0xFF` by default, which we
+The vector is set to `0xFF` by the CPU by default,
-will keep as is, and will add a new interrupt handler for.
-Let's create type for the
+which we will keep as is, and will add a new interrupt handler for.
+Let's create a type
-spurious interrupt vector register so we can easily access its fields.
+for the spurious interrupt vector register so we can easily access its fields.

 ```nim
 type